 The International History Bee is a buzzer-based history quiz competition for individual students.
 Please see below for a comprehensive account of how the Bee works.
-If you have any further questions, please email our Regional Coordinator, Natalie Lopez, at firstname.lastname@example.org.
+If you have any further questions, please email email@example.com

-Likewise, there is no limit on types of schools – local, international, public, private, religious, and schools abroad following a home country curriculum are all welcome.
+There is no limit on types of schools – local, international, state, private, religious schools, and homeschoolers are all welcome.

 At all History Bees, in the Junior Varsity and Varsity divisions, there are three preliminary rounds of 30 questions each.
-In the middle school division these rounds have 25 questions.
+In the Middle and Elementary divisions these rounds have 25 questions.
 In each round, you’ll be in a room with 5-10 students.
 Usually, it’s 6 or 7.
-Depending on how many students are competing, the 2, 5, or 10 highest scorers from the combined preliminary rounds in each division then compete in the final rounds.
-The three divisions are kept entirely separate – there is no crossover, including in the final rounds.
+Depending on how many students are competing, the 2 to 10 highest scorers from the combined preliminary rounds in each division then compete in the final rounds.
+The four divisions are kept entirely separate – there is no crossover, including in the final rounds.
 Each round takes about 20-30 minutes to complete, including the finals.

 Students each have a buzzer and attempt to be the first student to ring in and answer correctly.
 Students may ring in at any point in the question – they are encouraged to interrupt the moderator to do so.
 After they ring in, they give their answer.
 If they are correct, they get a point.
 If incorrect, they cannot buzz again on the question.
 Three incorrect answers given will end the question, at which point the moderator reveals the answer.
 They do not normally lose a point if they are incorrect except if they are the third student to answer incorrectly before the end of the question, in which case, they do lose a point (so it is possible, conceivably to have a negative score).
 If the question has been read to completion, three incorrect answers will still end the question, but no penalty will be assessed.

-Once a student has reached 8 points, that student is done for that round.
-But, students receive bonus points based on how early they reach 8 points.
+Once a student has reached 8 points, that student is done for that round and students receive bonus points based on how early they reach 8 points.
 The following table summarizes the bonus structure: